LAMBEE/hello-world/README.md

 # hello-world
-The start of my GIT journey.
+The start of my Git journey.

+Liam here, this is my attempt to learn python and git over winter break.